alpaka-group/alpaka/README_OMP5.md

 ## Block-shared Memory

-Shared memory if implemented using a small object allocator in `BlockSharedMemStOmp5` using a fixed-size buffer allocated by `BlockSharedMemDynMember`, making these two elements linked.
+Shared memory is implemented using a small object allocator in `BlockSharedMemStOmp5` using a fixed-size buffer allocated by `BlockSharedMemDynMember`, making these two elements linked.

-OpenMP 5 offers the directive `omp allocate allocator(omp_pteam_mem_alloc)` (used by `BlockSharedMemStOmp5BuiltIn`) which can in theory be used for *static* shared memory variable.
-There is no useful built-in support for dynamic block-shared memory to got with that.
+OpenMP 5 offers the directive `omp allocate allocator(omp_pteam_mem_alloc)` (used by `BlockSharedMemStOmp5BuiltIn`) which can in theory be used for *static* shared memory variables.
+There is no useful built-in support for dynamic block-shared memory to go with that.
 Usage of the built-in can be configured using the `ALPAKA_OFFLOAD_USE_BUILTIN_SHARED_MEM` flag:
 * `ALPAKA_OFFLOAD_USE_BUILTIN_SHARED_MEM=OFF`: Do not use `omp allocate` (default, only available behavior with OpenMP < 5).